-After passing through several countries and absorbing countless lesser waterways, the Danube empties into the Black Sea just south of the Ukrainian border.
-The Danube Delta (Delta Dunării), included on Unesco’s World Heritage list, is one of Romania's leading tourist attractions.
+After passing through several countries and absorbing countless lesser waterways, the Danube empties into the Black Sea south of the Ukrainian border.
+The Danube Delta (Delta Dunării), included on Unesco’s World Heritage list, is one of Romania's leading attractions.
 At Tulcea, the river splits into three separate channels: the Chilia, Sulina and Sfântu Gheorghe arms, creating a constantly evolving 4187-sq-km wetland of marshes, floating reed islets and sandbars.
 The region provides sanctuary for 300 species of bird and 160 species of fish.
-Reed marshes cover 156,300 hectares, constituting one of the largest single expanses of reed beds in the world.
+Reed marshes cover 1563 sq km, constituting one of the largest single expanses of reed beds in the world.
 The delta is a haven for wildlife lovers, birdwatchers, fishers and anyone wanting to get away from it all for a few days.
 There are beautiful, secluded beaches at both Sulina and Sfântu Gheorghe, and the fish and seafood, particularly the fish soup, are the best in Romania.